 - ‘Up to forty, girls cost nothing.
 After that you have to pay money, or tell a story.
 Of the two it’s the story that hurts most.’
 He smiled into her eyes.
 ‘Anyway I’m not forty yet.’

 On balance, Diamonds are Forever is not one of my favourite Ian Fleming novels.
 I find Bond at his best when fighting Soviet spies in exotic European locations (see my review of From Russia with Love).
 But as an echo of vanished wonder at the world; a reminder of past political incorrectness; and an exploration of the eternal challenges of relationships, I enjoyed it.
 You decide.

 Incidentally I looked up “on the lam“, which means more or less “on the run”.
 I also checked “shill“, which is defined as “an accomplice of a confidence trickster or swindler who poses as a genuine customer to entice or encourage others.”
 This struck me as a remarkably useful word in the context of the unstoppable spread of the “three cup trick” in tourist hotspots around the world.
 The way other people always seem to be winning hundreds of euros is one of the main reasons passers-by feel tempted to try their luck.
 These big winners, I realise now, are “shills”.

 P.S.
-If you enjoy fresh, original writing, please subscribe to my weekly newsletter (you can unsubscribe anytime you wish).
+If you enjoyed this review of “Diamonds are Forever”, please subscribe to my weekly newsletter (you can unsubscribe anytime you wish).
 I’ll send you a free “Hotel Story” to say thanks!
 Or I would be delighted if you would like to friend me on Facebook.